South Shore Permaculture’s

 PDC 2026

-From homesteads to regenerative farms, gain skills that apply directly to homes, gardens, neighborhoods, & more.
+From Backyard Gardens to homesteads and regenerative farms, gain skills that apply directly to New England homes, gardens, neighborhoods, & more.

 Welcome to our 4th PDC!